 A moving, persuasive pitch can be the difference between seeing your story idea come to life on the big screen or leaving it in your mind to be forgotten.
-There are few industries as competitive as film, which means your movie pitch needs to impact the listener and stand out from the thousands of others.
-The following are a number of ways you can bring that pitch of yours as close to perfection as possible.
+Few industries are as competitive as film, meaning your movie pitch needs to stand out from the thousands of others.
+The following are many ways you can bring that pitch of yours as close to perfection as possible.

 1. Use the power of emotion.

 Just like every novel ever written or song ever recorded, the purpose of a film is to elicit emotion.
 People want to play games, watch movies, and read books that will make them feel something that they can’t or normally don’t feel as powerful in their own lives.
 Similarly, a successful story pitch is one where you give the listener a positive emotional experience by convincing them that your idea will either be a hit or something they’d enjoy watching.
 Instead of saying that you’re passionate about the project, let it show in the way you describe your story.

 2. Show your personal connection with the film.

 Sometimes, even the best ideas can fall flat if those at the helm of the project are driven only by money or fame.
 Film is arguably one of the most powerful storytelling mediums out there, and people made some of the most iconic films of all time with tremendous passion for the idea or emotion they wanted to share.
 In other words, a movie pitch is the perfect time to show your personal connection to the story and its themes.
 Make it clear why this story needs to be told and why you’re the filmmaker destined to help tell it.

 3. Make it clear why your film is unique yet bound for success